dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 4. Override the return address with `print_flag` address, calculated based on the leaked `main` address.

 The only tripping part of the challenge is that for the buffer overflow bug, we can only write 0x5e bytes to the buffer, while the return address is at 0x58.
-This means that we can only override the least significant (bottom) 6 bytes of the return address, but since we do not jump to stack nor heap, this is not a big deal.
+This means that we can only override the least significant (bottom) 6 bytes of the return address, but since we do not jump to stack nor heap address, this is not a big deal.

 The payload for format string would be: `b'%21$p!%23$p!'`.